PhilipVigus/CV/README.md

 #### An excellent understanding of how learning works

-This helps me to learn quickly, independently and effectively, and allows me to facilitate the learning of those around me.
+I have a superb understanding of how learning works from my training as a teacher.
+I learn quickly and efficiently, and excel at facilitating the learning of others.

 - Before starting at Maker's Academy I created a [Trailers](https://github.com/PhilipVigus/trailers-express) website, teaching myself to build and deploy a full stack project using Express, MongoDB and the PUG templating language.
 - At Maker's Academy